Even though the UK has left the EU, you may still need to follow EU rules on drivers’ hours and tachographs.

 - 90 hours in any 2 consecutive weeks

-All driving you do under EU rules must be recorded on a tachograph.
+You must record all driving you do under EU rules on a tachograph.

 Breaks and rest